 Ceres works closely with oil and gas companies, investors, regulators and public interest groups to address the ever-increasing risks and opportunities associated with energy production, including carbon emissions, water use impacts, and health and safety concerns.
 Improved company disclosure of these risks and opportunities is a key driver of this work.

-Ceres, drawing on the expertise of ourcoalition, organizes regular stakeholder engagements with oil and gas companies including Suncor, Chesapeake, Apache and Sunoco.
+Ceres, drawing on the expertise of ourcoalition, organizes regular stakeholder engagements with oil and gas companies including Suncor, Chesapeake, and Apache.
 We bring together corporate executives, investors and public policy groups to increase transparency push for bold action on the environmental and social risks companies are facing.